Analysis | My Son’s School Has Closed Again. Stop This

 Shutting down schools during viral outbreaks has better results when transmission is greater in children than adults, unlike the case with Covid-19.
 One draft study in Crepy-en-Valois in France tracked the virus’ reach.
 The findings in six elementary schools showed that a total of three children caught it (likely from family members) and attended school while infected.
 They didn’t seem to pass it to their close contacts.

 Almost half of the world’s 1.6 billion primary and secondary students won’t return to school this year, Insights for Education estimates.
 More than 80% of these live in lower-income countries.
 In 52 nations across the economic spectrum, Covid-19 infections have actually increased during academic breaks.Policy makers also seem to be forgetting other basic guidance to protect children’s well-being.
 The American Academy of Pediatrics and the World Health Organization say that kids ages two to five shouldn’t have more than an hour of screen time per day.
 Few households that can afford a screen would be observing such limits in 2020.“We are driving with the headlights off, and we’ve got kids in the car,” Melinda Buntin, chair of the health policy department at Vanderbilt School of Medicine, told NPR.
 She’s argued for using precautions like wearing masks and modifying schedules to keep schools open in the U.S. While school districts may not have the resources to fully equip teachers or make big changes to facilities, some in-person instruction should be prioritized, especially for those with disabilities or unable to access remote learning.
+Read About: Rural America Faces a Long, Hard Winter With Covid

 History has lessons for how children suffer through trauma like wars and natural disasters.
 A cratered economy also hurts.
 A research paper found that during the Great Recession, a 5 percentage point increase in the unemployment rate was correlated with a 35% to 50% increase in “clinically meaningful childhood mental-health problems.”
 And frankly, we have to account for damage done by stressed-out parents.
 I am doubtless responsible for part of my son’s anxiety.